FlashyDJ/Slotmaps/README.md

 dotnet add package FlashyDJ.Slotmaps
 ```

+> The Nuget Package hasn't been uploaded yet.

 Alternatively, you can download the source code from this repository and build it yourself.

 ## Basic Usage